OpenFogStack/celestial/README.md

 vcpu_count = 1
 # Set the memory allocation for each server in MiB.
 mem_size_mib = 128
+# Set the maximum disk size for your machine.
+An empty sparse file will be
+# created with a MAXIMUM size of disk_size_mib, and that file expands as your
+# machine writes into it.
+Depending on the storage available on your hosts, you
+# may run into problems.
+disk_size_mib = 20_000
 # You can enable Hyperthreading for your microVMs.
 The default for this setting
 # is "off".
 ht_enabled = false